laurencelundblade/t_cose/README.md

 ### QCBOR

-If QCBOR is installed in /usr/local, then the makefiles should find it.
-If not then QCBOR may need to be downloaded.
-The makefiles can be modified to reference it other than in /usr/local.
+If QCBOR is installed in a standard location such as /usr/local, it may be found automatically.

-This works with both QCBOR v1 and v2.
-When running with v2 it uses the QCBOR v1 compatibility mode for tag decoding.
+If QCBOR is installed but not found, the location must be specified explicitly.
+For Make-based builds, edit the paths in the appropriate Makefile.xxx.
+For CMake-based builds, set the cache variables QCBOR_INCLUDE_DIR and QCBOR_LIBRARY.

+If you need to download and install QCBOR, using CMake to build it is recommended, since it installs QCBOR as a CMake package, which integrates more easily with CMake-based builds.

 ### Supported Cryptographic Libraries

-Here's three crypto library configurations that are supported.
-Others can be added with relative ease.

-#### Test Crypto -- Makefile.test

-This configuration should work instantly on any device and is useful to do a large amount of testing with, but can't be put to full commercial use.
-What it lacks is integration with an ECDSA implementation so it can't produce real ECDSA signatures.
-It does however produce fake signatures called "short-circuit signatures" that are very useful for testing.
-See header documentation for details on short-circuit sigs.

-This configuration (and only this configuration) uses a bundled SHA-256 implementation (SHA-256 is simple and easy to bundle, ECDSA is not).

-To build run:

-    make -f Makefile.test

-#### OpenSSL Crypto -- Makefile.ossl
+#### OpenSSL

 This OpenSSL integration supports SHA-256, SHA-384 and SHA-512 with
 ECDSA, EdDSA, or RSAPSS to support the COSE algorithms ES256, ES384 and ES512, PS256, PS384 and PS512.
 It is a full and tested integration with OpenSSL crypto.

-If OpenSSL is installed in /usr/local or as a standar library, you can probably just run make:
+If OpenSSL is installed in /usr/local or as a standard library, you can probably just run make:

     make -f Makefile.ossl
+    make -f Makefile.ossl install

+or

+    cmake -S . -B <build_dir> -DCRYPTO_PROVIDER=OpenSSL
+    cmake --build <build_dir>
+    cmake --install <build_dir>

-The specific things that Makefile.ossl does is:
+The specific things that OpenSSL make configurations do are:

 * Links the crypto_adapters/t_cose_openssl_crypto.o into libt_cose.a
 * Links test/test/t_cose_make_openssl_test_key.o into the test binary
 * `#define T_COSE_USE_OPENSSL_CRYPTO`

-t_cose is regularly tested against OpenSSL 1.1.1 and 3.0.
+t_cose is regularly tested against OpenSSL 1.1.1 and more recent.

 The crypto adaptor for OpenSSL is about twice the size of that for Mbed TLS because the API doesn't line up well with the needs for COSE